MelissaTanksley/web-sprint-challenge-advanced-react/README.md

 **Basic set up**

-- [ ] Create a forked copy of this project
+- [ x] Create a forked copy of this project
 - [ ] Add your team lead as collaborator on Github
-- [ ] Clone your OWN version of the repository (Not Lambda's by mistake!)
+- [ x] Clone your OWN version of the repository (Not Lambda's by mistake!)
-- [ ] Create a new branch: git checkout -b `<firstName-lastName>`.
+- [ x] Create a new branch: git checkout -b `<firstName-lastName>`.

 **Starting the server**

-- [ ] Run `npm install` to download dependencies for the server.
+- [ x] Run `npm install` to download dependencies for the server.
-- [ ] Run the server using `npm start`.
+- [ x] Run the server using `npm start`.
-- [ ] Open a new browser tab and navigate to `http://localhost:3333/plants` - if you see a JSON object with plants data, then you know the server is running 👍
+- [ x] Open a new browser tab and navigate to `http://localhost:3333/plants` - if you see a JSON object with plants data, then you know the server is running 👍

 **Starting the React app**